 Air Force CyberWorx supported a cadet-led project at the U.S. Air Force Academy (USAFA) to identify opportunities to foster inter-connectedness, expand cadet engagement opportunities with support organizations, and increase the mental health of cadets at USAFA.

-Already a high-pressure environment, rapid shifts in programs and daily life to maintain safety during the coronavirus pandemic have further challenged building cohesiveness, community, and esprit de corps.
-These circumstances underscore the need for a robust support system and mental health resources for cadets.
+USAFA is a premier higher-education and officer training establishment that challenges cadets with rigorous physical, military training, and academic activities to build the military leaders of tomorrow.
+Already a high-pressure environment, rapid shifts during the Coronavirus pandemic in programs and daily life have further challenged building cohesiveness, community, and esprit de corps.
+These circumstances underscore the need for mental health resources and a robust support system for cadets.